What To Do In Slovenia In Winter: Find The Best Ski Resort In Slovenia & More

-Living Nativity Scene In Postojna Cave
+Living Nativity Scene In Postojna Cave In Slovenia At Winter

 There are around 150 different performers located around the cave.
 They also include one or two local singers in the show every year.
 Even for non-religious people, it is a fabulous show in a stunning underground setting.
-This really is a must-do activity when you visit Slovenia in winter.
+This is a must-do activity when you visit Slovenia in winter.

-Mountain Hiking In The Winter
+Mountain Hiking In The Winter In Slovenia

 The Slovenian Alps are beautiful all through the year, but be warned!
 They become dangerous in the winter.
-That is why us locals always suggest you team up with a local and experienced mountain guide.
+That is why we locals always suggest you team up with a local and experienced mountain guide.

-Driving Around Slovenia In The Winter
+Driving Around In Winter In Slovenia

 Some winters are snowier, and some are warm and dry.
-No matter what the wetter is like, Slovene driving law requires all vehicles to be equipped with snow tires or have snow chains in the car booth from November 5 to March 15.
+No matter what the wetter is like, the Slovene driving law requires all vehicles to be equipped with snow tires or have snow chains in the car booth from November 5 to March 15.

-It usually takes a while for all the snow to be cleared out, so be patient and perhaps leave the car and test out the local bus connections.
+It usually takes a while for all the snow to be cleared out, so be patient and perhaps leave the car and test the local bus connections.

 Alpine Skiing And Snowboarding In Slovenia

 Check out hotels around Rogla or Pohorje.
-With the purchase of single SkiPass ticket, you can ski at all Slovenian ski resorts and choose your favorite.
+With the purchase of a single SkiPass ticket, you can ski at all Slovenian ski resorts and choose your favorite.